Healthy Homes Assessment Maymorn

 Maymorn Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory throughout Maymorn and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory for all Maymorn and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate conformance with all Healthy Homes Standards that apply or will be applied during the tenancy of an apartment rental.
+• Landlords and property managers must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes